Yes, Risperdal (also called risperidone) is an antipsychotic medication.

 Problems in school and at home

-Wendy Moyal, MD, a child and adolescent psychiatrist at the Child Mind Institute, describes a common scenario in which Risperdal is prescribed because a child’s aggressiveness or irritability has become acutely problematic.
-This behavior often presents in early adolescence, says Dr. Moyal.
+Wendy Nash, MD, a child and adolescent psychiatrist, describes a common scenario in which Risperdal is prescribed because a child’s aggressiveness or irritability has become acutely problematic.
+This behavior often presents in early adolescence, says Dr. Nash.
 “These are kids who are very aggressive, meaning they might push, shove, punch, break furniture.”

 For kids in crisis, Risperdal is often clinicians’ first choice for stabilizing the situation.
 If it’s not a crisis, they recommend that other treatments be tried first.

-Most experts, including Dr. Moyal, stress the importance of thoroughly investigating the causes of aggressive behavior as part of the evaluation for medication.
+Most experts, including Dr. Nash, stress the importance of thoroughly investigating the causes of aggressive behavior as part of the evaluation for medication.
 Behavior problems can have many different sources, including undiagnosed anxiety, ADHD, learning disorders, trauma and medical problems.
-Treating those problems may alieviate the behavior issues in a more effective (and lasting) way than giving the child antipsychotic medication.
+Treating those problems may allieviate the behavior issues in a more effective (and lasting) way than giving the child antipsychotic medication.

 The medical community agrees.
 A survey of treatment recommendations from top experts emphasizes that medication should not replace behavioral therapy.